shiv6818/Stock-Market-Pridiction-Algorithm-using-XG-Boost-and-Decision-Tree/README.md

 Contributing
 Contributions are welcome!
 Please follow the Contribution Guidelines.

-License
-This project is licensed under the MIT License.

 Acknowledgments
-Special thanks to [Author Name] for their insightful contributions.
+Special thanks to [Shivanand Thakur] for their insightful contributions.
-References
-[Reference 1 Title]
-[Reference 2 Title]
 For more details, refer to the Documentation.